-Google “yoga marketing strategies” or “spin studio marketing,” and you’ll quickly find a slew of articles on why you should offer packages or holiday discounts and BOGO incentives to draw in new clients.
+Google “yoga marketing strategies” or “fitness studio marketing,” and you’ll quickly find a slew of articles on why you should offer packages or holiday discounts and BOGO incentives to draw in new clients.

-But does offering a free first class or 7-day trial actually work?
+But does offering a free first yoga class or 7-day trial actually work as a marketing strategy?

 Why Free Classes Don’t Exactly Work

 “A one-off free class is often deemed a good sales technique and a way to boost your client list.
 However, doing so can also cause problems later down the line when you charge full price,” says Melissa Albarran of the U.K.-based non-profit organization, Yoga Alliance Professionals.

 “Clients struggle to understand why they are paying $15 for a class they previously attended free of charge and will tend to look for cheaper options elsewhere.
 In essence, it creates the mindset that yoga isn’t worth paying for.”

 They Increase the Temptation to No-Show